stanleytheli/cubegpt/README.md

 | 15             | 1000| 89%               | 19.7                                     |
 | Full (30)      | 4000| 100%              | 21.1                                     |

 For comparison purposes, elite human solvers typically take 50 to 60 moves to solve a fully scrambled cube.
 Those optimizing for lower move counts typically lie in the 40 to 50 range.
-The theoretical maximum is 20, and using optimal solvers it is found that in practice most take around 18.
+Theoretically, no Cube takes more than 20 optimal moves to solve, and the average Cube takes roughly 17.7.
 Therefore, an average of 21.1 approaches the theoretical optimal.

 ### Model Results
 For this project, a number of models were trained and evaluated.
 The solver results were mostly obtained using CubeGPT-2g-PFT, selected for scoring well on all evaluations.
 Selected results are shown.